What do you charge to pick blueberries?

 We have two great "clean and green" picking containers.
 There is a small initial fee for these containers; they are reusable and you will receive future savings when you return with them and go berry picking.
 This is good for you and the planet!
 Our guests love sharing with the us the many uses they have for these versatile containers.

 Our white, plastic Berry Baskets are perfect for berry picking.
-The Berry Baskets are "All You Can Carry" for $12.50 for blueberries.
-(If you are returning with a Jones Berry Basket, it is $11.50).
-If you pick three or more Berry Baskets, they are $10 each.
+In 2019, Berry Baskets are "All You Can Carry" for $13.50 for blueberries.
+(If you are returning with a Jones Berry Basket, it is $12.50).
+If you pick three or more Berry Baskets, they are $11 each.
 (Remember, for each Berry Basket you bring back, you will be save $1 for reusing your container.)

 Our famous Berry Box with the wooden handle is a classic!
 This box can hold up to 8 to 12 pounds of strawberries.
-In 2017, the price is $4.79 per pound if you pick less then 8 pounds.
-If you pick more than 8 pounds, it is $3.79 per pound.
+In 2019, the price is $4.99 per pound if you pick less then 8 pounds.
+If you pick more than 8 pounds, it is $4.19 per pound.
 We encourage the reuse of our Berry Boxes!
 If you need a new handled box, there is a small charge of $2, but return with your Berry Box for future savings.
-The Box Special has begun!
-Pick all the berries you can carry in one box for $31.95, which includes the cost of a new box.
-If you return with your box, receive $2 discount.

 Do I save money when re-using my Jones Family Farms Berry Box and Berry Basket?

 Yes!
 When you return with your Berry Boxes and Berry Baskets, you will not be charged for new picking containers.
 In addition, the Berry Box receives an additional credits according to how much you pick.

 What container should I use for berry picking?